Historical Performance PracticeThe study

 Joshua Cheatham

-Take a look at the complete list of lecturers at HKU Utrechts Conservatorium
+See the complete list of the educational team of HKU Utrechts Conservatorium

 • Artem Belogurov is equally at home at the modern piano, harpsichord, clavichord and the many varieties of historical pianos.
 His repertoire ranges through four centuries of solo, concerto and chamber repertoire.
 Artem’s recent performances include concerto appearances with Concerto Köln in Lincoln Center, New York and at the Library of Congress, Washington as well as with Camerata RCO in Sofia, Bulgaria.
 As a soloist and chamber musician, duo partner with cellist Octavie Dostaler-Lalonde and founding member of ensemble Postscript, Artem has performed at a number of international festivals, among them Festival Montréal Baroque, Festival Royaumont, Festival Oude Muziek Utrecht, Musica Antiqua Brugge, and in such venues as Wigmore Hall, Jordan Hall, Concertgebouw and Muziekgebouw Amsterdam, and Tivoli Vredenburg.
 He is actively interested in research, particularly relating to Romantic performance practice, and enjoys experimenting with and reviving forgotten expressive devices.
 He has recorded for BIS, Piano Classics, Berlin Classics, Challenge Classics and TRPTK.
 To learn more about him and his projects, please visit artembelogurovmusic.com, postscriptensemble.com en romanticlab.com.

 • Victor Garcia Garcia is a Spanish cellist specialized in historical performance.
 He enjoys a varied and international musical career as a soloist, chamber musician and orchestral player.
-Alongside his activities as a performer, his interest towards research led him to persue a doctoral degree at the Royal Conservatoire of Scotland, focusing on the performance practice of cellist that lived around Beethoven.
+Alongside his activities as a performer, his interest towards research led him to persue a doctoral degree at the Royal Conservatoire of Scotland, focusing on the performance practice of cellists who were contemporaties of Beethoven.
 Victor won the Second Prize at the Witold Lutoslawski Cello Competition in Warsaw.
-As a member of the Duo Auxesis and the ensemble Ayres Extemporae where he plays the violoncello piccolo, he is a prizewinner at the Händel Competition in Göttingen, the Biagio Marini competition and the SMADE.
+As a member of the Duo Auxesis and the ensemble Ayres Extemporae where he plays the violoncello piccolo, he was an award winner at the Händel Competition in Göttingen, the Biagio Marini competition and the SMADE.
 Victor was also Artist in Residence in Schloss Weissenbrunn in 2022.
 He regularly performs with European ensembles in the early music scene, such as the Balthasar Neumann Orchestra, Baroque Orchestra of Sevilla, Orchestre des Champs-Élysées, Dunedin Consort, Millenium Orchestra or Orchestre Révolutionnaire et Romantique.
 He is the artistic director of the Festival Impulso in La Palma (Spain).

 • Antoinette Lohmann has been active in a variety of musical areas.
 As a freelance player, Antoinette has performed and recorded with many orchestras and ensembles all over the world.
 Currently her repertoire extends from the early 17th to the 21st century, always performed from a historically informed perspective.
-She has a special interest in unusual instruments such as the viola d'amore, the violino piccolo and their repertoire.
+She has a special interest in unusual instruments such as the viola d'amore and the violino piccolo, and their repertoire.
 She also has a particular fascination with folk elements found in classical music.
-In recent years Antoinette has focussed primarily on chamber music, with special emphasis on Dutch repertoire.
+In recent years Antoinette focused primarily on chamber music, with special emphasis on Dutch repertoire.
 She has recorded the complete sonatas for piano and violin by Joseph Martin Kraus and Margarethe Danzi, bassoon quartets by Franz Danzi and Krommer, chamber music works by Belle van Zuylen and 17th-century repertoire from the Netherlands.
-Antoinette teaches principal study baroque violin and viola at the Utrechts Conservatorium and the Conservatorium van Amsterdam.
+Antoinette teaches baroque violin and viola at Utrechts Conservatorium and Conservatorium van Amsterdam.
 She regularly teaches as a guest lecturer at conservatories throughout the world.

 • Crissman Taylor has been teaching at the Utrecht Conservatory since 1996 where she runs the Music Mind and Body Program.
 Previous to her studies at the HKU in voice (bachelors/masters) she studied violin in New York.
 In between conservatory studies, she gained a bachelor’s in sociology from Harvard University and qualified to teach the Alexander Technique in 1989.
 She has had a long performance career as classical mezzo-soprano and violinist.